International credit rating agency Fitch Ratings raised its growth expectation for Turkey, Brazil, South Africa and Poland this year.

 Fitch raised its growth forecast for 2022 from 2.4% to 4.5%.
 Thus, the forecast experienced an increase of 87.5%.

 Following the stronger-than-expected 2022 first quarter Growth data, Fitch Ratings raised its growth forecasts for the whole of 2022 for Turkey, Brazil, South Africa and Poland.

-The credit rating agency, in its Global Economic Outlook report, stated that Turkey is going to experience the highest growth in almost the last decade in 2021.
+The credit rating agency, in its Global Economic Outlook report, stated that Turkey is going to experience the highest growth in almost the last decade in 2022.

-The world economic outlook Report has published by Fitch regarding the September issues.
+The world economic outlook Report has published by Fitch regarding the June 2022 issues.

 While reducing the 2022 growth forecast for the global economy from 3.5% to 2.9%, reflecting the weak outlook in China and developed economies, it increased its 2022 growth forecast for Turkey from 2.4% to 4.5%.